ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 best_rf_params = rf_grid.best_params_
 ```

-Now we can repeat what we did above with the best parameters.
+Now we can repeat what we did above with the best parameters from our grid search.

 ```python